fangsitang/fangsitang/README.md

 # Hi, I'm Fang 👋
-I'm passionate about quant finance, portfolio management and data analysis - all things related to maximizing ROI 🫡 📈!
+I'm passionate about finance, portfolio management & trading - all things related to maximizing ROI 🫡 📈.
+Also very interested in business, AI and tech!

 Here's a brief overview of my info, skills, past work and projects 👇 :